rumenmitov/macroeconomics/pages/Chapter 2 - The Data of Macroeconomics.md

 		- *G* = government spending
 		- *NX* = net exports
 	- **consumption** #definition
-		- the value of all goods and services???
+		- the value of all goods and services brought by households
 		- *durable goods*
 		- *non-durable goods*
 		- *services*